-Traditional Kyrgyz cuisine is a combination of ancient nomadic culture of the Kyrgyz people that borrows dishes and recipes from more than 80 cultures and nationalities living in Kyrgyzstan, as well as the neighbors Kazakhstan, Uzbekistan and China.
-The lifestyle of the nomads included a constant movement from place to another along the steppes and mountains both in cold and warm weather.
+Traditional Kyrgyz food is a combination of ancient and medieval nomadic cultures of the Kyrgyz people that borrow dishes and recipes from more than 80 cultures and nationalities living in Kyrgyzstan, as well as the neighboring countries of Kazakhstan, Uzbekistan and China.
+The lifestyle of the nomads included a constant movement from place to another in the steppes and mountains, both in cold and warm weather.
 Therefore ancestors’ food was high in calories and very nutritious.
-These recipes have been passed down from generation to generation and are still a part of the Kyrgyz cuisine.
+Most of the current Kyrgyz food recipes have been passed down from generation to generation and are a vital part of the Kyrgyz cuisine.

 The basis of the nomadic Kyrgyz food were earlier mainly meat and dairy products with barley and common wheat in the form of cereals and less often – jugar (sorghum genus).
 Grain and wheat flour were also used when available.
-The meat eaten in Kyrgyzstan is mainly lamb, horse and sometimes goat or yak (especially among the Pamir Kyrgyz).
-Most foods are prepared by boiling or fried in pots.
+The meat eaten in Kyrgyzstan is mainly lamb or mutton, horse and sometimes goat or yak (especially among the Pamir Kyrgyz).
+Most foods are prepared by boiling or fried in large pots called kazan.

 In Kyrgyz culture, several special dishes are associated with special events and religious holidays.
 This linked with a tradition of overwhelming hospitality means that some dishes for the national holidays might be prepared with great piety and even ceremonial features.
 For instance, during the Nooruz it is required to have a “Sumolok” on the table and for the New Year it is a must to have a “Olivie” salad, adopted from Russian culture.
 Kyrgyz hospitality values having a great storage in providing food for honored guests.
 Meals are traditionally server from a large low table called a “dostorkon” that the guests surround sitting in the carpet covered floor.

 Table of Contents